 About the EWEB Grant

 Bethel School District is fortunate to be supported by an EWEB School District Education Grant.
-This is the sixteenth year that EWEB has supplied funds that support teaching and learning in the areas of energy and water.
+This is the eighteenth year that EWEB has supplied funds that support teaching and learning in the areas of energy and water.
 This includes the development of educational resources, the delivery of instruction and the involvement of students in real world energy issues and activities.

 There are twelve program areas covered in the grant.
 The connecting pages will expand upon each of these areas and allow staff to request funding, information, or other support.
 Each school has an EWEB resource person listed below that may be contacted to provide further information.